This information was published in October 2022

-Gender Watch System: Aimed to achieve a 40 % representation of women on panels and in advisory groups, collect sex-disaggregated data, encourage gender research within the framework programmes and conduct gender impact assessment studies on FP5.
+Gender watch system.
+Aimed at achieving a 40 % representation of women on panels and in advisory groups, collecting sex-disaggregated data, encouraging gender research within the framework programmes and conducting gender impact assessment studies on FP5.

 Formalisation of the Commission’s commitment to advance gender equality in research.
 Read the document here.

-The group was established to promote equality between women and men in research and innovation and to embed the gender dimension in science, research and innovation content and programmes.
-The group is co-chaired by the European Commission and the Member State holding the EU Presidency ().
-The Helsinki Group works closely with ERAC, the committee responsible for monitoring the development of ERA.
+The group was established to promote equality between women and men in R & I and to embed the gender dimension in science, R & I content and programmes.
+The group is co-chaired by the European Commission and the Member State holding the EU presidency.
+The Helsinki Group on Gender in R & I works closely with the European Research Area and Innovation Committee, the committee responsible for monitoring the development of the ERA.

+Aims to make Europe the most competitive and knowledge-based economy in the world, capable of sustainable economic growth with more and better jobs and greater social cohesion.
 To this end, women should represent at least 25 % of positions in the public research sector by 2015, so as to ensure a better representation of women in decision-making bodies.

-The report described the current situation of women scientists in universities, research institutes and academies, and pointed to the scarce information available for women in industry.
+Described the current situation of women scientists in universities, research institutes and academies and pointed to the scarce information available for women in the industry.
 Read the report here.

 Gender mainstreaming was formally integrated into the framework programme.
 Gender monitoring studies were planned and implemented so that the results could feed into the next framework programme.
 Gender action plans were made mandatory for networks of excellence and integrated projects.

-It invited Member States to formulate targets for the participation of women in particular by increasing significantly the number of women in leading positions, with the aim of reaching initially the goal of 25 % in the public sector, as well as boosting their participation in industrial research and technology.
+Invited Member States to formulate targets for the participation of women, in particular by significantly increasing the number of women in leading positions, with the initial aim of reaching the goal of 25 % in the public sector and boosting women’s participation in industrial research and technology.
 Read the document here.